 A Report to All FOFS Directors and Members at Large

-We’ve been closed for a variety of reasons: normal winter shut down; Covid-19 restrictions and accumulation of snow effectively eliminating parking at Freeman station.
-In spite of this a few projects continue to move along, and a couple of new projects have begun.
+We’ve been closed for a variety of reasons: normal winter shut down; Covid-19 restrictions andaccumulation of snow effectively eliminating parking at Freeman station.
+In spite of this a fewprojects continue to move along, and a couple of new projects have begun.

 Ed Keenlyside, on the right, explaining a project to a citizen at a community meeting.

-First of all, re: the restoration of the caboose… Before the cold and the snow closed down operations Ken Brooks and his dedicated team of experts replaced the windows in the cupola after reattaching it to the main frame.
-Simultaneously the station’s electrical system is being
+First of all, re: the restoration of the caboose… Before the cold and the snow closed downoperations Ken Brooks and his dedicated team of experts replaced the windows in the cupolaafter reattaching it to the main frame.
+Simultaneously the station’s electrical system is being extended to the rolling stock and ultimately to the three shipping containers at the back of theproperty.
+In preparation for next spring, tongue & groove lumber is being stockpiled in thestation–half has already been primed and painted and the remainder is being prepared as wespeak.

-Meanwhile inside our long-awaited video wall, which acts as a backdrop for the diorama, is nearing completion.
-Following closely behind, will be the installation of an a/v link from the basement to the waiting room to provide a visual connection for those people unable to use
+Meanwhile inside…our long-awaited video wall, which acts as a backdrop for the diorama, isnearing completion.
+Following closely behind, will be the installation of an a/v link from thebasement to the waiting room to provide a visual connection for those people unable to use the stairs.
+Both of these projects are being completed thanks to the generosity of the OntarioTrillium Foundation.

 This is what they started out with – Sitting on some “cribbing” with a sign badly in need of several coats of paint, the Freeman Station gets ready for its big move.